-The final examination will be held during the Early Summer exam period, June 21 - 27, 2021, and will take place online through Brightspace.
-The date and time of the exam is scheduled by the central University scheduling service and will be announced part of the way through the term.
-The final exam will be cumulative, open-book, and consist of multiple choice questions.
+The final examination will be held during the Early Summer exam period, June 20 - 26, 2022, and will take place online through Brightspace.
+The date and time of the exam are scheduled by the central university scheduling service and will be announced part of the way through the term.
+The final exam will be cumulative, open-book, and consist of multiple-choice questions.
 More details about the exam will be announced at a later date.
+Please note that the exams will be held in person if the university changes its policy on online exams to in-person exams because of lifting COVID restrictions.
+It will be announced later.